Strilanc/Strilanc.github.io/_posts/2017-08-06-visualizing-entanglement.md

 The reasoning behind averaging the axis positions is that, if the various cases agree on where the X axis should end up, then great we should draw the axis there.
 And if the cases completely disagree about where the Y axis should end up, then the Y axis indicator will get pulled towards the center.
 This should give a nice way to distinguish between separable qubits, correlated qubits, and entangled qubits.
-If the qubits are seperable then all the axis indicators should end up at the center, if they're entangled then all the axes should be away from the center, and if they're correlated then some axes should be pulled towards the center while others aren't.
+If the qubits are separable then all the axis indicators should end up at the center, if they're entangled then all the axes should be away from the center, and if they're correlated then some axes should be pulled towards the center while others aren't.

 Here's what this ended up looking like: